 It comes as no surprise, then, that by 2025, the expected market for slicing-enabled revenues comes to $45B.
 By 2030, that market size increases to roughly $200B—implying a 36% annual growth rate.
 What’s more, Network Slicing will, by 2030, comprise roughly 30% of 5G revenues for CSPs.

 To capture this burgeoning market, CSPs need to ensure that their networks employ strong orchestration and automation practices that manage the complexity of Network Slicing.
 Successful Network Slicing orchestration supports lifecycle management for the creation, modification, and termination of individual services, while also promoting the assignment of underlying resources.
-As such, VMware, through its Telco Cloud Automation, has launched Project Lattice, a tech preview — fifth layer of network automation (see Figure 1 below) that delivers 5G Network Slicing capabilities to CSPs.
-Project Lattice provides a standard method of managing and exposing network resources to the end user, while assuring the delivered slice’s purpose and characteristics (i.e., throughput, latency, location, isolation level, etc.).
+As such, VMware, through its Telco Cloud Automation, has unveiled a fifth layer of network automation (see Figure 1 below) that delivers 5G Network Slicing capabilities to CSPs.
+Network Slicing for VMware Telco Cloud Automation provides a standard method of managing and exposing network resources to the end user, while assuring the delivered slice’s purpose and characteristics (i.e., throughput, latency, location, isolation level, etc.).

-VMware’s Project Lattice plans to support 3GPP standard-compliant Network Slicing management, enabling users to plan, design and instantiate end-to-end network slices across the RAN, edge, core and transport network domains, as depicted in Figure 2 below.
-Telco Cloud Automation’s Project Lattice will enable CSPs to unify these domains and close the gap between the endpoint consumed services and the required network resources, from physical or cloud infrastructure.
+Network Slicing for VMware Telco Cloud Automation plans to support 3GPP standard-compliant Network Slicing management, enabling users to plan, design and instantiate end-to-end network slices across the RAN, edge, core and transport network domains, as depicted in Figure 2 below.
+Network Slicing for VMware Telco Cloud Automation will enable CSPs to unify these domains and close the gap between the endpoint consumed services and the required network resources, from physical or cloud infrastructure.

 - Communication Service Management Function (CSMF), which acts as the interface towards service order management and Operations Support Systems (OSS);